Age Suggestion

 Every baby develops on their own timeline, and the suggestions on how to cut or prepare particular foods are generalizations for a broad audience.

 At this age, babies develop the pincer grasp (where the thumb and forefinger meet), which enables them to pick up smaller pieces of food.
-When you see signs of this development, you can move down in size, either to grated swiss cheese or bite-sized pieces cut from a thin slice (continue to avoid cube shapes).
+When you see signs of this development, you can move down in size, either to grated swiss cheese or bite-sized pieces cut from a flat slice (continue to avoid cube shapes).
 Offer the cheese on its own, so baby can experience the flavor, or as part of a meal.

+At this age, many toddlers may be ready to eat cubes of swiss cheese.
+Before serving cubes of swiss cheese, look for signs of mature eating skills, such as taking small bites with their teeth, moving food to the side of the mouth when chewing, chewing thoroughly before swallowing, and not stuffing food in their mouths.
 Even when the child is exhibiting these skills, we recommend coaching the child.
 Only serve cheese cubes when a child is seated in an upright seat, actively engaged in mealtime, and not distracted.
 Demonstrate chewing a piece of cheese yourself by placing it in between your front teeth, biting down, moving the food to the side, and then chewing with your mouth open.
 Once you have chewed the cheese well, open your mouth to show the child how it’s broken down.
 Say “I moved it to my big strong teeth to chew it.
 It needs a lot of chewing.”
 Then, offer one cube of cheese for the child to eat.
 If they do not attempt to chew, hold off on attempting again for a few weeks.
 Remember, these skills take time, and it’s best to meet the individual child where they are at.

 Our Team